Tried everything to keep the Chicken Waterer from freezing..?

 Great add on if you already have a drinker, bowl or trough

-Safe in containers upto 50 gallons! [including plastic containers]
+Safe in containers up to 50 gallons! [including plastic containers]

 Available in different sizes [125 watt up 500 watt] depending on the amount of water you’re trying to stop from freezing.